griptape-ai/griptape/docs/griptape-cloud/data-sources/create-data-source.md

 ### Structure (Experimental)

-You can specify a [Structure](../structures/create-structure.md) to run as a Data Source as long as your Structure returns a [`TextArtifact` or `ListArtifact` from Griptape](../../griptape-framework/data/artifacts.md).
+You can specify a [Structure](../structures/create-structure.md) to run as a Data Source as long as your Structure returns a [`TextArtifact` or `ListArtifact` from the Griptape Framework](../../griptape-framework/data/artifacts.md).
 You can use this as a way to build custom Data Sources.

 ## Other Data Source Types